Voxel-Fox-Ltd/Cerberus/README.md

     * Shows you the activity graph of a given user.
 * `'roles`
     * Shows you which roles you'll get at each level of activity.
-* `'prefix new_prefix`
-    * Apostrophe not good enough for you?
-You can change it with the prefix command.
-If you manage to _forget_ your prefix, you can always ping the bot (eg `@Cerberus prefix '` will reset the prefix back to an apostrophe).